 How to Send Money Online

-Sending money online is easy, fast, and often inexpensive (or free).
+Sending money online is easy, fast, and often inexpensive or free.
 There’s no need to get cash or worry about it getting lost, and you don’t need to wait for checks to move through the mail.
 Plus, you can send or receive funds from anywhere in the world.

-P2P Apps and Services
+Person-to-Person Apps and Services

 Payment services are a good first option for sending money to another person online.
-In most cases, both the sender and receiver need to have an account with the service provider.
+In most cases, both the sender and receiver need to have an account with the service provider:

 - PayPal is one of the oldest and most popular payment services.
-You may be used to paying for purchases with PayPal (at eBay and other sites), but it’s also useful for personal payments.
+You may be used to paying for purchases with PayPal at eBay and other sites, but it’s also useful for personal payments.
 Most people you know probably already have a PayPal account, so they won’t need to sign up for a new service, link bank accounts, or come up with a new password.
 Transfers are free when they come from your bank account or PayPal balance.

 - Venmo, owned by PayPal, is a free payment app that pulls funds from your bank account or debit card.
 The service is especially popular with millennials, and you can include messages with each payment.

 - Facebook Messenger allows you to do more than chat.
 You can send money to your friends online for free using your debit card.
-Learn more about making payments with Messenger.

 - Online bill pay is another option for free payments, but your bank will print and send a check to somebody.
-As a result, you’ll have to wait for the check to travel through the mail, and your payee will probably need to wait a few days after depositing the check before the funds are available.
+As a result, you’ll have to wait for the check to travel through the mail, and your payee probably will need to wait a few days after depositing the check before the funds are available.

 Money Transfer Services

 MoneyGram, Western Union, and similar services have offered money transfers at physical locations for years.
 They also allow you to request payments online using your browser or an app.
-You can send money overseas or within the U.S., and you can even send online to a recipient who will pick up cash in person.
+You can send money overseas or within the U.S., and you even can send online to a recipient who will pick up cash in person.

 Send Money Overseas

+Most banks, payments services, and money transfer services allow you to send money to foreign countries as well as sending domestically.
 However, you might prefer a service that is specifically designed for international transfers.
 Those services might operate in more locations or, depending on your needs, be less expensive.